Girl Scout gives camp a tri, earns Gold Award

 |0

-This work, Girl Scout gives camp a tri, earns Gold Award [Image 4 of 4], by MSgt Rachelle Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Girl Scout gives camp a tri, earns Gold Award, by MSgt Rachelle Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT